The Silver Ferns are the world champions of their sport - and it's two Bay of Plenty women who have helped get them there.

 Fuller offered a lot of constant encouragement and would bounce off Taurua well, and brought an impeccable defensive knowledge.

-Rotorua's Erena Mikaere has signed for the Waikato/BOP Magic for 2020 and has played under Taurua's guiding wing in both the Magic and the Sunshine Coast Lightning.
+has signed for the Waikato/BOP Magic for 2020 and has played under Taurua's guiding wing in both the Magic and the Sunshine Coast Lightning.

-"She's a coach that as a player you want to play for, you want to do everything you can to get her the result," she said.
+"You want to do everything you can to get her the result," she said.